 Great Heck Rail Disaster 20 Year Anniversary28/02/21

-LNER, together with Network Rail and Freightliner, is hosting a virtual memorial to commemorate the 20 year anniversary of the Great Heck train crash.
-This will be held from 10am on Sunday 28 February 2021.
+LNER, together with Network Rail and Freightliner, hosted a virtual memorial on Sunday 28 February 2021 to commemorate the 20 year anniversary of the Great Heck train crash.

 On the morning of 28 February 2001 an InterCity 225 passenger train operated by GNER was derailed into the path of an oncoming freight train.
 Ten people lost their lives that day including the Drivers of both trains, and 82 were seriously injured.